abcd567a/ubuntu20/README.md

 (1) Issue following command to install serialization software: </br>
 `sudo apt install rtl-sdr ` </br>

-(2) Unplug ALL DVB-T dongles from RPi
+(2) Unplug ALL DVB-T dongles from Computer

 (3) Plugin only that DVB-T dongle which you want to use for dump1090-fa.
 All other dongles should be unplugged.